Simmons University logo

 2018

-Reorganized structure and renamed to Simmons University
+Reorganized its structure and changed its name to Simmons University.

 🏛️